How Breastmilk is Made

 babies nurse frequently.
 At first, the hormones that change after you give birth are

-baby's ability to fully and frequently empty the milk from your breasts plays a greater
+ability to empty the milk from your breasts fully and often plays a greater role in

 While you are still pregnant and just after birth, your breasts make colostrum.
 It

 is often dark yellow or orange, so people call it "liquid gold."
 This is a thick,